 Adult tickets from £8, child tickets from £4, family tickets from £20

-Hosted by several schools in the area, this one looks like a family affair, and it’s free.
-There’ll be hot food, fireworks, mulled wine and, especially for the kids: GLOW STICKS!
+Hosted by several schools in the area, this one’s a family affair with hot food, fireworks, mulled wine and glow sticks.
 Gates open at 5pm, fireworks let off at 6pm.

 Ashley Green Glebe, Ashley Green, 5 Nov

 This event is one of the only on actual Guy Fawkes, but don’t worry, the fireworks are early at 7pm so plenty of time to get home early- well, it is a school night!
 A family friendly event, there’ll be mulled wine for the grown ups, sparklers for the kids and sausage rolls for all.

 One of the only firework nights to be held bang on the 5th, you’ll get a firework display from award-winning, local Sonning Fireworks Ltd, plus fairground rides, a bar, hot food and, rounding off the night, Dave the Disco.
 Gates open from 6pm, the bonfire goes up in flames at 6.30pm and fireworks start at 7.15pm.